Bendigo Bank Geelong Wine Show – 17 & 18 October

 2005 Geelong Wine Show

-The GWA and the Geelong Wine Show Committee is committed to support and facilitate wine industry representatives to gain experience that will benefit themselves as well as the Geelong and broader wine industry in wine show judging.
-As part of this commitment the Committee has allocated 3 Associate Judge positions, plus a Stewards bench for the volunteer Stewards, for industry representative, sommeliers and winemakers to gain valuable experience.
+The GWA and the Geelong Wine Show Committee is committed to support and facilitate wine industry representatives to gain experience that will benefit themselves as well as the Geelong and broader wine industry in wine show judging

-- One position is awarded to an applicant from within the GWA member community who is a GWA member or an employee of a GWA member, whom after due consideration and based on this application is considered by the Geelong Wine Show Committee to be the most suitable person to benefit from such an opportunity.
+The position of Associate Judge will be awarded to an applicant from within the GWA member community who is a GWA member or an employee of a GWA member, whom after due consideration and based on this application is considered by the Geelong Wine Show Committee to be the most suitable person to benefit from such an opportunity.

 Applications will open shortly